OpaqueGlass/syplugin-anMCPServer/README.md

 - Q: How do I use it in an MCP client?
   - A: Modify the MCP application's configuration to select the SSE type and configure the endpoint, for example:

+    (Below is an example using [chatmcp](https://github.com/daodao97/chatmcp).
+For different MCP clients, different configuration formats may be required; please refer to the MCP client's documentation for specifics.)
     ```json
     {
     "mcpServers": {